jeanmattique/local/Trinity-Insilico-Normalization.md

 ##References

-The algorithm used for in silico read normalization is described in the http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3875132/bin/NIHMS537313-supplement-supplementary_text.pdf[supplement] to our http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3875132/[Nature Protocol paper (Nat Protoc.
+The algorithm used for in silico read normalization is described in the http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3875132/bin/NIHMS537313-supplement-supplementary_text.pdf [supplement] to our http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3875132/ [Nature Protocol paper (Nat Protoc.
 Aug 2013; 8(8): 10.1038/nprot.2013.084)].

-Our method is based on that earlier described by C. Titus Brown and implemented in http://ged.msu.edu/papers/2012-diginorm/[diginorm].
+Our method is based on that earlier described by C. Titus Brown and implemented in http://ged.msu.edu/papers/2012-diginorm/ [diginorm].
 Titus has a thoughtful [blog post](http://ivory.idyll.org/blog/trinity-in-silico-normalize.html) contrasting our approaches.